codiga/vscode-plugin/README.md

 ## Quick Start

-Install the extension and type `.` or `/` in your IDE to list all available snippets for your project.
-Accept a snippet using either Enter ↩ or Tab ↹.
+Install the extension and type `.` or `/` in your IDE to list all available smart code snippets for your project.
+Accept a smart code snippet using either Enter ↩ or Tab ↹.
 Go through the snippet variables using the Tab key.

 ![Use of smart code snippet in Python](images/vscode-read-file.gif)

 **Note**: snippets are suggested based on your environment: language, libraries used, and filename (e.g. especially for YML files).

-## Find and Reuse Code Snippets
+## Find and Reuse Smart Code Snippets

 - Get all snippets with a shortcut by using `CTRL` + `ALT` + `S` (`CMD` + `SHIFT` + `S` - `⌘⇧S` on Mac) and reuse them inline
 - Find snippets using an internal search engine using `CTRL` + `ALT` + `C` (`CMD` + `SHIFT` + `C` - `⌘⇧C` on Mac) and search for a snippet